On the cross-validation bias due to unsupervised pre-processing: Additional examples

 \end{theorem} See the appendix for the proof.
 At first, it may seem that the MSE should be the same for samples in the validation set as for newly generated samples.
 However, the probabilities $\pr{r_k}$ and $p_0(k), \ldots, p_{n}(k)$ are different in the two cases.
 This stems from the fact that whenever we consider an observation from the validation set, we are guaranteed that its category appears at least once in the data set.
 For example, consider the case of an $m=1$ sized validation set, as in leave-one-out cross-validation, and let the rare category cut-off be $M=2$.
 Note that $p_0(k) = 0$ in this case, hence the third term of \eqref{eq:MSE_k} vanishes.
 We are left with the following MSE for an observation of category $k$,

-Since the validation set contains a single sample point $(x_{n+1}, y_{n+1})$ and since $M=2$, given that $x_{n+1}=k$, the category $k$ will be considered \emph{rare} if and only if the training set contains exactly zero observations of it.
+Since the validation set contains a single observation $(x_{n+1}, y_{n+1})$ and since $M=2$, given that $x_{n+1}=k$, the category $k$ will be considered \emph{rare} if and only if the training set contains exactly zero observations of it.
 Hence,

 In contrast, the category of a newly generated observation $(x,y)$ will be \emph{rare} if and only if the training and validation sets contain \emph{zero or one} observations of it.
 Hence,

 Let us denote \( A(k) = \pr{\neg r_k} \sum_{i=1}^{n} \frac{p_i(k)}{i}. \) Since the categories are drawn uniformly, $A(k)$ does not depend on the specific category $k$, but does depend on whether or not it is in the validation set.
 Since $\expect{\mu_k^2} = 1$, it follows from \eqref{eq:MSE_k_M2} that for $M=2$, the bias as given by Eq. \eqref{eq:bias_symm_T} satisfies